-Perinatal Epidemiology
+816 Perinatal Epidemiology

 Fall.
-3(3-0) RB: EPI 810 R: Open to graduate students in the Epidemiology major or approval of department.
+3(3-0) RB: EPI 810 R: Open to graduate students in the Department of Epidemiology and Biostatistics or approval of department.
 SA: HM 816

 Epidemiology of adverse health states in pregnancy and the puerperium.
 Impact of these health states on subsequent child development.